schose/netscaler_waf/README.md

 With default settings the app will create an index named “netscaler” and a TCP input on port 10005 using sourcetype citrix:netscaler.
 You can customize these settings by changing the TCP port in inputs.conf.

+The app have been tested against Splunk v6.1, v6.2 and v6.3.
+Lower versions will not work "out of the box".
+The Common Event Format (CFE) descripted in http://support.citrix.com/article/CTX136146 is supported but not a requirement.

 ### Feedback and Contact ###